kamax-matrix/matrix-synapse-rest-password-provider/README.md

 3PIDs received from the backend are merged with the ones already linked to the account.

 ## Integrate
-To use this module with your backend, you will need to implement a single REST endpoint:
+To use this module with your back-end, you will need to implement a single REST endpoint:

 Path: `/_matrix-internal/identity/v1/check_credentials`
 Method: POST